mich-hales/employee-tracker/README.md

 This is a command-line application used to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 This app will easily provide the ability to manage the departments, roles, and employees of a company in order to organize and plan around the business.

+## Installation
+* To install the application, the user needs to install node.js and run `npm install` from the cloned repository.

 ## Usage

 * This is a command-line application that accepts user input.